piscoTech/InfinityTracker/README.md

 ## Overview:

-Run tracker app that uses CoreLocation to track user location in realtime, and MapKit to display it on a map.
+Run tracker app that uses iOS CoreLocation API to track user location in realtime, and iOS MapKit API to display it on a map.
+Store the locations/runs data locally using CoreData.

 ## Dependencies: